yamilburgos/JS_Tweedr/README.md

 - A deployed express API and a deployed react app.

 **A note on deployment**
 You will be deploying two separate apps.
-One will be an express API and one will be a react app, feel free to use now or github pages.
+One will be an express API and one will be a react app.
+For the API you have to use heroku.
+For the react app feel free to use now or github pages.
 Use the [cors npm package](https://www.npmjs.com/package/cors) to deal with cross origin issues.

+## Suggested workflow
+- Start with the database.
+What will your table look like.
+- Create an API that uses your database.
+Test your routes with postman.
+- Create a react app that uses axios to consume your api and displays the information.

 ## Your homework submission should include: